lastboy1228/d3/README.md

 # d3-vue
-use d3.forceSimulation draw a deployment architecture
+* use d3.forceSimulation to calculate the node location
+* use vue template to draw the svg elements